santiment/san-sdk/example-backtesting-with-sanpy/README.md

 ## Jupyter example notebook

-This is an example notebook on how to implement a backtest for a simple portfolio strategy in python using only basic data science modules and our sanpy module.
+This is an example notebook on how to implement a backtest for a simple portfolio strategy in python.
+It is using only basic data science modules and our sanpy module.